712th Guards Fighter Aviation Regiment

-The 712th Guards Fighter Aviation Regiment is a fighter aviation regiment of the Russian Air Force.
+The 712th Guards Fighter Aviation Regiment is a fighter aviation regiment of the Russian Aerospace Forces.
 Part of the 21st Mixed Aviation Division of the 14th Air and Air Defense Forces Army, the regiment is based at Kansk air base and flies the Mikoyan MiG-31BM.

 The regiment was formed as the 40th Fighter Aviation Regiment in 1938 and saw combat in the Battle of Lake Khasan while stationed in the Soviet Far East before World War II.
 After Operation Barbarossa, the regiment was sent west.
 It became the 41st Guards Fighter Aviation Regiment in early 1943 in recognition of its actions in the Battle of the Caucasus.
 Postwar, it was renumbered as the 712th Guards Fighter Aviation Regiment in 1949.

 Prewar service

 In connection with increasing tensions between Japan and the Soviet Union in the Far East, the 117th Fighter Aviation Squadron of the VVS Moscow Military District was transferred from Lyubertsy near Moscow to the Pokrovka airfield in Primorsky Krai on 7 October 1937.
 Under the command of Captain Kirichenko, the squadron joined the 69th Fighter Aviation Brigade.
 Between 27 June and 1 July 1938, in accordance with a People's Commissariat of Defense directive of 5 June 1938, the squadron and graduates of Air Force schools were used to form the 40th Fighter Aviation Regiment (IAP), which became part of the 53rd Aviation Brigade of the Air Force (VVS) of the Special Red Banner Far Eastern Army.
 Initially, two squadrons equipped with the I-16 and I-15bis were formed at Pokrovka, and soon afterwards they were joined by two squadrons of I-153 formed at the Baranovsky airfield near Ussuriysk.
 Captain D. K. Baranchuk was appointed commander of the regiment.

 A month later, the regiment received its baptism of fire in the Battle of Lake Khasan against Japanese troops attempting to claim Soviet border regions.
 Between 6 and 12 August, two I-16 squadrons of the regiment, commanded by Captains A. B. Drozd and N. N. Dmitriyev, were committed to the battle, operating from the advanced airfield of Avgustovka.
 The remaining two squadrons were placed on alert at Pokrovka.
 Due to the lack of Japanese airpower in the battle, the combat missions of the regiment were changed and they instead patrolled the state border and escorted bombers attacking the Japanese forces at Lake Khasan.
 In the fighting, the regiment was credited with three Japanese aircraft destroyed and one damaged, while nineteen personnel of the 40th IAP were decorated.